mindfulcoder49/iris-api-interface-generator/README.md

 **Response**:
 - `responses`: A dictionary with document names as keys and their responses and citations as values.
-- `existing_document_names`: List of names of all documents stored in the database.
+- `existing_documents`: List of all documents stored in the database.

 #### `get_documents(request)`